CharlyMannion/CMannion_CV/README.md

 - Invited to attend the EY EACN Training event in Rome in 2017, which focused on client presentations and project management
 - Received technology stream specific training, including basic SQL and Blue Prism
 - Helped develop unconscious bias training for the technology stream

-## Education

-#### The University of Edinburgh (September 2011 to July 2015)

-- (MA) Master of Arts, with Honours History
-- First Class Honours
-- Received the Anne Lewis Award for Academic Achievement in my final year

-#### Chartered Institute of Management Accounting (CIMA) Certificate (September 2016 to June 2017)
-- Completed modules in the Fundamentals of Management Accounting, Financial Accounting, and Ethics, Corporate Governance and Business Law

-#### St Peter's School, York (September 2006 to July 2011)
-- A Levels: 3 As in Maths, History and Politics
-- British Maths Olympiad Gold 2011
-- GCSE: 9A* (including Maths, Science and English), 1A

 ## Contact Me
 <p align="center">